zhan4429/guides/README.md

 Documentation is built from source files using [Sphinx][sphinx-url] and the [PyData Sphinx Theme][theme-url] with documentation structure managed using the [Sphinx External ToC][toc-url] extension.
 Key repository contents are as follows:

-- `/.github/workflows/build.yml` -- action to automatically build and deploy documentation
+- `.github/workflows/build.yml` -- action to automatically build and deploy documentation
-- `/environment.yml` -- build environment specification
+- `environment.yml` -- build environment specification
-- `/img/` -- images used in the README
+- `img` -- images used in the README
-- `/source/_ext/` -- custom Sphinx extensions
+- `source/_ext` -- custom Sphinx extensions
-- `/source/_static/` -- static HTML content like the website logo and favicon
+- `source/_static` -- static HTML content like the website logo and favicon
-- `/source/_templates/` -- custom [Jinja][jinja-url] templates including new templates and default overrides
+- `source/_templates` -- custom [Jinja][jinja-url] templates including new templates and default overrides
-- `/source/_toc.yml` -- [Sphinx External ToC][toc-url] site-map structure configuration file
+- `source/_toc.yml` -- [Sphinx External ToC][toc-url] site-map structure configuration file
-- `/source/404.md` -- custom 404 page template
+- `source/404.md` -- custom 404 page template
-- `/source/conf.py` -- [Sphinx][sphinx-url] configuration file
+- `source/conf.py` -- [Sphinx][sphinx-url] configuration file
-- `/source/index.md` -- documentation/webiste root (default landing page)
+- `source/index.md` -- documentation/webiste root (default landing page)

 All other contents of `source` define the documentation structure and content, with the directory tree corresponding to the site map and files serving as content sources.
 See corresponding sections below for more information.

 The build process generates the following git-ignored directories that should not be manually modified:

-- `/build/` -- all build artifacts
+- `build` -- all build artifacts
-- `/jupyter_execute/` -- executed Jupyter Notebooks derived from source files
+- `jupyter_execute` -- executed Jupyter Notebooks derived from source files
-- `/source/tags/` -- automatically generated source files for the tags index
+- `source/tags` -- automatically generated source files for the tags index

 ## Branching Structure and Workflow